So this week, let’s continue the discussion and review the other important elements that make up your Financial Emergency Kit, starting with:

 The succession plan should be in writing and reviewed with everyone involved.
 Bankers, creditors, suppliers, and other important contacts should know about the plan and any role they would have in implementing it.

-Preparing the plan might take longer than other parts of your estate plan.
+Preparing the plan might take longer than other parts of your estate planning.
 Don’t delay the other elements while waiting to develop the succession plan, but be sure you are working on the succession plan.

 All of these documents and strategies should be brought together in what I call the beneficiary book.